 After doing my research, I’ve become very careful about the almonds I buy.
 All almonds sold in stores have to be pasteurized by food regulations.
 And shockingly, most almonds are pasteurized by being sprayed with a chemical called propylene oxide (PPO), which is a known carcinogen.
 Even almonds labeled Raw are not truly raw since they have been pasteurized.

 A few almonds are pasteurized by steaming, which is much better.
-Trader Joe’s and Whole Foods raw almonds are pasteurized by steaming for sure, so those are the best source for store bought organic, raw almonds.
+Trader Joe’s, Whole Foods, Sprouts and Costco raw almonds are pasteurized by steaming for sure, so those are the best source for store bought organic, raw almonds.

-But a majority of other almonds are pasteurized by being sprayed with PPO, including Costco, which I was sad to learn since that was my go to for Raw almonds since they’re so cheap.
+But a majority of other almonds are pasteurized by being sprayed with PPO.

 I get such a better price buying them in bulk directly from the farmer at my farmers market.
 He was originally selling a 5 pound bag for $30, which is already an amazing price.
 But I asked him if I could get a better price if I bought 15 pounds.
 He dropped the price of each 5 pound bag to $25!
 So I got a whole bunch of almonds for just $5 a pound!
 At Trader Joe’s they’re $15 a pound.
 HUGE savings!
 So not only is my homemade almond butter much healthier than store bought, but MUCH cheaper too.